prometheus/blackbox_exporter/README.md

 To view all available command-line flags, run `./blackbox_exporter -h`.

-To specify which configuration file to load, use the `-config.file` flag.
+To specify which configuration file to load, use the `--config.file` flag.
 The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme described which can be found [here.](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md)

 Additionally, an [example configuration](https://github.com/prometheus/blackbox_exporter/blob/master/example.yml) is also available.